jvielemeyer/human-ramp-walking/README.md

 3. data folder: “Data_Level_1”
 	- raw data in .txt
  	- here you find an example (all trials of one participant)
-	- the whole dataset can be found at the figshare repository; please download the folder from there and save it as "Data_Level_1" in the main folder, where _main_calculation.py_ is stored
+	- the whole dataset can be found at the FigShare repository; please download the folder from there and save it as "Data_Level_1" in the main folder, where _main_calculation.py_ is stored

 ## Start